- Search The Registry

 Izear Wister Turner (his birth name) was from Clarksdale, MS, the heart of the segregated South.
 He was the son of Beatrice Cushenberry and Izear Luster Turner.
-When Turner was a boy, his father was beaten to death by a mob of angry whites.
+When Turner was a boy, a mob of angry whites beat his father to death.
 He grew up in a hostile environment that hardened him.
 He learned boogie-woogie piano firsthand from his inspiration, Pinetop Perkins, and he talked himself into a DJ slot on the local radio station, where he played everything from the jump blues of Louis Jordan to country & western.

-He formed his first band while still in high school, an outfit dubbed the Kings of Rhythm.
+He formed his first band in high school, dubbed the Kings of Rhythm.
 In 1951, they traveled to Memphis to record at Sam Phillips' Sun studio.
-Their first song, "Rocket 88," zoomed to the top of the R&B charts and is today regarded by many critics as being quite possibly the first true rock & roll record.
-Turner and his band went on to back Howlin’ Wolf, Elmore James, Otis Rush, Robert Nighthawk, Buddy Guy, and Sonny Boy Williamson II, plus a variety of Sun artists.
-During the early 1950s, Turner switched from piano to guitar, and also doubled as a talent scout for the Bihari Brothers' Los Angeles-based Modern Records, where he helped get early breaks for artists like Howlin' Wolf and B.B.
+Their first song, "Rocket 88," zoomed to the top of the R&B charts and is regarded today by many critics as possibly the first true rock & roll record.
+Turner and his band went on to back Howlin’ Wolf, Elmore James, Otis Rush, Robert Nighthawk, Buddy Guy, and Sonny Boy Williamson II, plus various Sun artists.
+During the early 1950s, Turner switched from piano to guitar and doubled as a talent scout for the Bihari Brothers' Los Angeles-based Modern Records, where he helped get early breaks for artists like Howlin' Wolf and B.B.
 King.
 During the mid-50s, Turner moved the Kings of Rhythm to East St. Louis.

 Turner realized he'd discovered a potential breakout star, and reshaped the band into the Ike & Tina Turner Revue, with Tina now the centerpiece of the act.
 It took a little time for all involved to get their bearings, but in the meantime, the hits kept coming; "I Idolize You," "It's Gonna Work Out Fine," "Poor Fool," and "Tra La La La La" all hit the R&B Top Ten, a string that ran through 1962.
 As Ike & Tina became one of the hardest-working, most popular acts on the so-called chitlin' circuit, the temptations of fame were proving too much for Turner; he developed a severe addiction to cocaine that, when mixed with his dominant personality and quick temper, made for a volatile combination.

-For a while, he quit touring to settle in and run the recording studio, Bolic, he'd opened in Los Angeles in 1970.
+For a while, he quit touring to settle in and run the recording studio, Bolic, which he'd opened in Los Angeles in 1970.
 Turner's cocaine addiction drained most of his finances, and his recording studio burned to the ground in 1982.
-He ran afoul of the law as well and was arrested numerous times on mostly drug-related offenses.
-When he and Tina were jointly inducted into the Rock and Roll Hall of Fame in 1991, he was unable to attend the ceremony because he was serving prison time.
+He ran afoul of the law and was arrested numerous times on mostly drug-related offenses.
+When he and Tina were jointly inducted into the Rock and Roll Hall of Fame in 1991, he could not attend the ceremony because he was serving prison time.

-When Tina's autobiography was adapted into the 1993 film "What's Love Got to Do With It," Turner signed away all of his rights, allowing the filmmakers to take narrative liberties for dramatic effect if they chose.
-Turner attempted a comeback after being released from prison; he also remarried and finally overcame his addictions to live a clean, sober life.
+When Tina's autobiography was adapted into the 1993 film "What's Love Got to Do With It," Turner signed away all of his rights, allowing the filmmakers to take narrative liberties for dramatic effect.
+Turner attempted a comeback after being released from prison; he also remarried and overcame his addictions to live a clean, sober life.